Lean-Mean-Protein-Machine-Learning/LMPM/docs/get_started.md

 git pull
 ```

 From now on, every time you make a change, you will need to upload the changes in the github repo so that we keep them up to date.
-For instance, if I had modified the `hello.py` file, I could use:
+For instance, if I had modified a `hello.py` file, I could use:

 ```
 git add hello.py